 Shouldn't the primary concern be whether or not the hook's strength has been affected?
 Compared to its pristine state, rusted metal typically possesses a lower power.
 If the Rust has penetrated the hook significantly, it may reduce its strength considerably.
 Most fish hooks aren't much strength, particularly the smaller ones used for crankbaits and drop shots.
 If anything weakens the structure any further, the fish are at risk of losing their lives.

 You can get the Rust to loosen up with apple cider vinegar or lemon juice, which all share the cutting quality.
 Another method I've seen advocated is simply soaking the hooks in vinegar for the night and then removing them the next day.
-I don't know which method you may consider, but I avoid using commercial Rust removers designed for DIY home repair jobs.
+I don't know which way you may consider, but I avoid using commercial Rust removers designed for DIY home repair jobs.

 Using a fishing hook that has been structurally compromised is, to put it bluntly, a bit silly when we take the time and effort to maintain our fishing gear.
+Read this article about how to move your fishing equipments.

-I was hoping you could permit me to enlighten you on this matter: the conventional fishing tackle box is an excellent location for the rust to take place.
+I was hoping you could permit me to enlighten you on this matter: the conventional fishing tackle box is an excellent location for the Rust to take place.

 The prevention of Rust on hooks caused by exposure to salt water.
 Your buckles, especially if exposed to salt water, will rust much more quickly.
 Although I don't do a lot of saltwater fishing, it became abundantly evident to me while conducting research for my piece on WD-40 that many people use this substance to keep their gear in good condition.